elliottbolzan/Seine/README.md

 * The width of the output image in pixels (the default is 3000 pixels.)

 Then, Seine creates the requested number of *Seine* lookalikes, and saves them as PNG files in the directory it was run from.
-Seine's output maintains Kelly's painting's aspect ratio.
-Addditionally, y editing some of the code, you can change the color of the background or the rectangles.
+When it comes to aspect ratio, Seine's output is relatively similar to Kelly's painting.

 Here are three example renderings: